 Adding continuous insulation to a building increases the effective R-value of the building much more than adding a similar amount of non-continuous insulation (such as in stud cavities).
-This creates results you can feel, and see.
+This creates results you can feel and see, such as energy savings, increased comfort, and more!

 Research report covering the use of foam sheathing when used as exterior wall sheathing or in exterior walls in Type I, II, III, and IV construction as defined by the IBC.
 Available as a sealed code compliance report.